Latkes/audit-aws-iam/description.md

-This repo is designed to work with CloudCoreo.
-It will monitor IAM against best practices for you and send a report to the email address designated by the config.yaml AUDIT&#95;AWS&#95;IAM&#95;ALERT&#95;RECIPIENT value
+This composite monitors iam against best practices and optionally emails a report to per the AUDIT&#95;AWS&#95;IAM&#95;ALERT&#95;RECIPIENT plan variable.